pxgacademy/Food-Swift-Quantum-Devs/README.md

 - **Faster Communication:** Enables live chat between users and restaurants.
 - **Efficient Delivery Process:** Ensures quick response times for order acceptance and delivery.

-Food Swift will use **Socket.io** to make the ordering and delivery process smooth and instant, improving the overall user experience.
+Loizar will use **Socket.io** to make the ordering and delivery process smooth and instant, improving the overall user experience.